 The Alibaba IPO took place on 9/19/2014 and that was the date regular investors were able to buy the stock for the first time.
 Unfortunately, you had to be friends, family, or some other insider to get any shares before that date.
 Like all IPO’s, only people with industry connections and very deep pockets had the ability to be able to secure stock shares at the $68 IPO price.

 For everyone else, buying the stock on that first day of the iPO was the only option.
-And now that BABA trades every weekday on the NYSE you need to have an online broker account (I recommend Motif Investing for its low $4.95 fees) and put money in that account before you can buy the stock.
-Motif Investing is great for a couple of reasons 1) there are no account minimums so you can open an account with any amount of money and 2) you can buy baskets of stocks (called motifs) which allow you to easily diversify and no other broker allows you to do that. ***You must have a Social Security Number and be a resident of the United States in order to open a Motif account***
+And now that BABA trades every weekday on the NYSE you need to have an online broker account (I recommend TD Ameritrade for its low $6.95 fees) and put money in that account before you can buy the stock.
+TD Ameritrade is great for a couple of reasons 1) there are no account minimums so you can open an account with any amount of money and 2) for overall satisfaction it came in 3rd place in Barron’s 2017 rankings of more than 15 online discount brokers. ***You must have a Social Security Number and be a resident of the United States in order to open a TD Ameritrade account***

 Buy Alibaba Stock Via Owning YHOO And SFTBY